 Earth mortars have been used in building construction for millennia, and their use can be seen in a wide variety of structures across the UK and Ireland.
 In recent years, there has been an increasing awareness of the potential problems incompatible mortars can cause.
 As a result, many building owners are now taking steps to ensure that their properties are repaired with compatible materials.
 This is particularly important for earth-built structures, which are particularly vulnerable to the damaging effects of hard-setting mortars.
 NHL mortars, in particular, have been shown to cause severe problems for earth buildings.
 As such, they must only be used on compatible materials.
 We can ensure that earth buildings remain standing for generations by repairing them with suitable materials.

-Hot Mixed Lime Mortars For Pointing in Yorkshire
+Hot Mixed Lime Mortars For Pointing

 Lime Mortar Mix for Pointing